Context and Diversity Matter: The Emergence of In-Context Learning in World Models: Experiments

 \section{Experiments}

 Although prior studies \cite{chan2022data, singh2023transient, raventos2023pretraining} have validated the influence of data distribution on ICL, they have largely concentrated on simplified tasks such as regression and classification.
-To examine how data distribution, model architecture, and training procedure jointly affect the emergence of ICEL/ICER, we select two canonical benchmarks.
-First, the cart-pole, a classical continuous-control problem, in which ICEL primarily targets the acquisition of varying embodiments and physical constants.
-Second, indoor navigation, a widely recognized POMDP, in which ICEL focuses on learning and memorizing spatial coefficients.
-These two experiments confirm not only the impact of each factor on ICEL but also demonstrate that ICEL spans a broad generalization spectrum, extending from spatial reasoning and memorization to adaptation of embodiment and physical constants.
+To examine how data distribution, model architecture, and training procedure jointly affect the emergence of EL/ER, we select two canonical benchmarks.
+First, the cart-pole, a classical continuous-control problem, in which EL primarily targets the acquisition of varying embodiments and physical constants.
+Second, indoor navigation, a widely recognized POMDP, in which EL focuses on learning and memorizing spatial coefficients.
+These two experiments confirm not only the impact of each factor on EL but also demonstrate that EL spans a broad generalization spectrum, extending from spatial reasoning and memorization to adaptation of embodiment and physical constants.